Skip to content

 HM Inspectorate of Prisons for England and Wales (HMI Prisons)

 The Chief Inspector of Prisons reports directly to the Justice Secretary on conditions in prisons and the treatment of prisoners in England and Wales and other matters as directed by the Justice Secretary.
 The Inspectorate also reports to the Home Secretary on conditions and treatment in all places of immigration detention in the United Kingdom.
 In addition, HM Chief Inspector of Prisons is invited routinely to inspect the Military Corrective Training Centre, Colchester and prisons in Northern Ireland, the Channel Islands and the Isle of Man.
-The Inspectorate also inspects police custody in England and Wales with HM Inspectorate of Constabulary, and offender management arrangements in prison custody with HMI Probation.
 The Inspectorate’s work constitutes an important part of the United Kingdom’s obligations under the Optional Protocol to the United Nations Convention against Torture and Inhuman and Degrading Treatment: to have in place regular independent inspection of places of custody.

 The work of HM Inspectorate of Prisons is informed by five value statements, that: